 36 / 3 = 8

 The annual return is simply the gain or loss of particular investment security during a calendar year.
 The annualized return is the average return for an investment for a multiple-year time frame.

 Return on Investment vs. Return of Investment

 Another important distinction to make when analyzing mutual fund returns, as well as the performance of other investment securities, is the difference between the return on investment and the return of the investment.
 Return on investment (ROI) is the actual return realized by the investor.
 Return of the investment is the return of the investment itself.
 These returns can be different and are often confused.

 Many investors implement a systematic investment plan (SIP), which means they make periodic investments, such as monthly mutual fund purchases.
 This system of investing is also called dollar-cost averaging (DCA) and will often make an investor’s ROI different from the stated annual return of the mutual fund.

 For example, if you use DCA for a stock mutual fund during any given year—and the stock market is crashing during that time frame—your ROI will be higher than the annual return.
 This result is because the annual return calculates the change in price—NAV in the case of a mutual fund.
 It runs from the beginning of the year to the end of the year.
-However, most investors don’t make a lump sum investment on Jan.
-1. Instead, they make periodic investments throughout the year.
+However, most investors don’t make a lump-sum investment on January 1.
+Instead, they make periodic investments throughout the year.

-When you DCA monthly in a year where the market is crashing, you’ve made purchases every month at progressively lower NAV, which means any decline in value is not the same as it would be if you made one lump sum investment, just before the crash began.
+When you DCA monthly in a year where the market is crashing, you’ve made purchases every month at progressively lower NAV, which means that any decline in value is not the same as it would be if you had made one lump-sum investment just before the crash began.

 Good Average Annual Return for a Mutual Fund